How do I know if my Live Scan background check results are in?

 Once I have submitted my completed application packet to OCEMS, with all of the attached documents, and paid the required fees, how long does it take to get my card?

-The Department of Justice/FBI clearance (LiveScan) must be completed prior to turning in your application, call before you turn in your application to see if it has cleared.
-After your Livescan has cleared it could take up to 30 business days for the licensing specialist to process your application.
+The Department of Justice/FBI Live Scan must be completed prior to turning in your application.
+You do not have to wait to start the application process.
+During the application process you will need to upload a copy of the completed Live Scan form as proof of completing the Live Scan process.
+After your Live Scan has cleared it could take up to 30 business days for the licensing specialist to process your application.
 It will then be mailed to you.